game-unige-blog/game-unige-blog/_posts/2016-09-25-How to create a blog post.md

 ---
 layout: posts
-title: How to create a blog post on the GAME blog
+title: How to create a blog post
 subtitle: Using Github's desktop client and a text editor
 author: Steffen
 tags: GAME, blog, howto